sdvdxl/influxdb.com/content/blog/2015/09/22/monitoring_internal_show_stats.md

 Some examples may help.

 If you have questions about how InfluxDB is using the Go heap, it's easy to see how usage changes over time.
-For example using the `influx` CLI, issue the following queries to see Go heap usage every 10 secods.
+For example using the `influx` CLI, issue the following queries to see Go heap usage every 10 seconds.

 ```
 > USE _internal